Wilfrida-Were/website/index.md

 ✅ Uncover insights that transform customer engagement and loyalty

-✅ Optimize marketing, product development, and budgeting through data-driven customer insights
+✅ Optimize marketing, product development, inventory management, and budgeting through data-driven customer insights

 🚀 Let’s unlock the power of your data! — **[Get in touch](https://www.wilfridawere.com/contact/)**